Robot Prostate Surgery: More ED, Incontinence

 - One day shorter hospital stay (two days vs. three days).

 - Far less need for blood transfusion.

-- Much less likely to leave scar tissue (anastomotic stricture), which often
+- Much less likely to leave scar tissue (anastomotic stricture), which often requires surgical correction.

 - Fewer surgical complications.

-But minimally invasive surgery also had several important drawbacks compared
+But minimally invasive surgery also had several important drawbacks compared with open surgery:

 - 18 months after surgery, a higher rate of incontinence.